-Art is the Solution Fund: Water & Displacement
+Art is the Solution Fund 2024: Structural Inequity

-The Arts Commission is pleased to announce the Art is the Solution: Water & Displacement mini-grant program.
-Ten mini-grants will be awarded in the amount of $5,000 each to support artist projects that address the issue of water resources and its impact on Santa Fe – displacement that results from scarcity.
-Click Here to apply.
+The Arts Commission is pleased to announce the Art is the Solution: Structural Inequity grant program.
+Five grants will be awarded in the amount of $10,000 each to support artists' projects that address the issue of structural inequity and its impact on Santa Fe.

 On January 29, 2020, the City of Santa Fe’s Governing Body officially created and renamed the Santa Fe Arts Commission to The City of Santa Fe Arts and Culture Department, moving it from Tourism Department to become a stand-alone city department.
 This change reflects the value and importance of arts and culture in our community and the City’s dedication to fostering and expanding that mission.
 Read the official announcement Arts Department Press Release.